 OTC drugs enable people to relieve many annoying symptoms and to cure some diseases simply and without the cost of seeing a doctor.
 However, safe use of these drugs requires knowledge, common sense, and responsibility.

-In addition to the substances such as aspirin and acetaminophen that people typically think of as OTC drugs, many other commonly available products are considered OTC drugs by the federal Food and Drug Administration (FDA).
+In addition to the substances such as aspirin and acetaminophen that people typically think of as OTC drugs, many other commonly available products are considered OTC drugs by the Food and Drug Administration (FDA).
 Some toothpastes, some mouthwashes, some types of eye drops, wart removers, first aid creams and ointments that contain antibiotics, and even dandruff shampoos are considered OTC drugs.
 Each country establishes which drugs are available OTC in that country.

 Some OTC drugs were originally available only by prescription.
 After many years of use under prescription regulation, drugs with excellent safety records may be approved by the FDA for over-the-counter sale.
-The analgesic ibuprofen and the indigestion remedy famotidine are examples of such drugs.
+The analgesic ibuprofen and the heartburn remedy famotidine are examples of such drugs.
 Often, the OTC version has a substantially lower amount of active ingredient in each tablet, capsule, or caplet than does the prescription drug.
 When establishing appropriate doses of OTC drugs, manufacturers and the FDA try to balance safety and effectiveness Drug Effectiveness and Safety The main goals of drug development are demonstrating the effectiveness and safety of the drug.
 Because all drugs can harm as well as help, safety is relative.
 The difference between the usual... read more .

 OTC drugs are not always better tolerated than similar prescription drugs.
-For example, the OTC sleep aid diphenhydramine can cause just as serious adverse effects as many prescription sleep aids, especially in older people.
+For example, the OTC sleep aid diphenhydramine can cause adverse effects that are just as serious as those associated with many prescription sleep aids, especially in older people.

 An amendment to the FD&C Act in 1951 attempted to clarify the difference between OTC and prescription drugs and to deal with issues of drug safety.
 Prescription drugs were defined as compounds that could be habit forming, toxic, or unsafe for use except under a doctor's supervision.
 Anything else could be sold over the counter.

 As noted by an amendment to the FD&C Act of 1962, OTC drugs were required to be both effective and safe.
 However, determining effectiveness and safety Drug Effectiveness and Safety The main goals of drug development are demonstrating the effectiveness and safety of the drug.
 Because all drugs can harm as well as help, safety is relative.
 The difference between the usual... read more can be difficult.
 What is effective for one person may not be for another, and any drug may cause unwanted side effects (also called adverse effects, adverse events, or adverse drug reactions Overview of Adverse Drug Reactions Adverse drug reactions (adverse effects) are any unwanted effects of a drug.
 In the early 1900s, German scientist Paul Ehrlich described an ideal drug as a "magic bullet."
 Such a drug would... read more ).
 There was no organized system in the United States for reporting the adverse effects of OTC drugs until 2007, when a new law became effective that required companies to report serious adverse events associated with OTC drugs (see OTC Products and Dietary Supplements).

-Safety is a major concern when the FDA considers reclassifying a prescription drug as OTC.
+Safety is a major concern when the Food and Drug Administration (FDA) considers reclassifying a prescription drug as OTC (over-the-counter).
 Most OTC drugs—unlike health foods, dietary supplements (including medicinal herbs Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
 They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more ) and complementary therapies Overview of Integrative, Complementary, and Alternative Medicine Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include a variety of healing approaches and therapies that historically have not been included in conventional... read more —have been studied scientifically and extensively.
 However, all drugs have benefits and risks, and some degree of risk has to be tolerated if people are to receive a drug's benefits.
 Defining an acceptable degree of risk is a judgment call.

 The following questions can help determine whether a drug is safe enough to be made available over the counter: